worktipsdev/loki-messenger-android-service/protobuf/README.md

-# Generating protobuf files
+# Generating Protobuf Files

 Android requires protobuf `2.5.0` to auto generate the files.
 To generate the files just run `make`.

 **Note: Protobuf `2.5.0` will have to be aliased to `protoc25`.**

-## Mac Installation instructions
+## Mac Installation Instructions

 Protobuf can be installed using brew but this will only get versions > 3.
 To install protobuf `2.5.0` follow these steps: